rahde-class-7/Class-7.5-SEIR-1/Homework/Week-1/Homework.md

 * **Test Case 2:** [Describe security test, e.g., "Attempted unauthorized access"] -> **Result:** [Blocked].
 * **Logs/Evidence:** Markdown blockquote of a successful command output or a screenshot.

+2. Typed in the following command ps -ef | grep 'tomcat'.
+The script from above was made with gemini so use the following command if using apache --> ps -ef | grep 'apache2'.
+What this does is Check if Apache processes are running
+3. Pasted the ip of the instance I to the browser

+If you get this error ERR_CONNECTION_REFUSED
+Do this
+``sudo systemctl status apache2``
+If result is this Apache failed to install or crashed

+Then do this
+``sudo apt-get update && sudo apt-get install -y apache2 sudo systemctl start apache2``

+Also type http:// before pasting in ip address

 ---

 ## 5. Engineering Reflections